ianrose/resources/README.md

 - [Mapinseconds](http://mapinseconds.com/): Turns your spreadsheet data into maps
 - [geojson.io](http://geojson.io/): a quick, simple tool for creating, viewing, and sharing maps.
 - [SRTM 90m Digital Elevation Data](http://srtm.csi.cgiar.org/): The CGIAR-CSI GeoPortal is able to provide SRTM 90m Digital Elevation Data for the entire world.
+- [SRTM Tile Grabber](http://dwtkns.com/srtm/): This interface attempts to ease the pain of downloading elevation data from the Shuttle Radar Topography Mission.

 ## Design